Ship and boat propellers

 These noise levels are damaging to marine fauna including cetaceans, affecting their ability to communicate, find food and reproduce.
 Marine noise is now at critical levels and a major cause for concern.

-The strategic application of Oscar PressurePoresTM on propeller blades reduces URN by between 17dB and 21dB (85.4% to 90.6% noise reduction) in the frequency range most damaging to marine fauna.
+The strategic application of Oscar PressurePoresTM on propeller blades reduces URN by up to 10dB in the frequency range most damaging to marine fauna.